-Our Private High School in Melbourne’s Eastern Suburbs
+Our Private Primary School in Melbourne’s Eastern Suburbs

 Do you want to ensure your child gets the best start to their education?
 Instilling a love of learning in our students is the top priority for staff in our primary school.
 In both formal and informal settings, students are engaged in meaningful learning, taking an active role in setting goals, taking risks and reflecting on their progress.
 This helps set them up for the future in work, further education and the community, and is something we’re proud of at Oxley Christian College.